AlarithUhde/aips/index.md

 ![Interaction in the Public](/assets/AIPS.webp)

-The topics we would like discuss include:
+The topics we would like to discuss include:
 * How does interaction design shape social experiences?
 * More generally, how do social contexts shape user experiences?
 * What potentials for positive experiences can we find in the social world?